KrupaPanchal2527/KrupaPanchal2527/README.md

 💬: You can contact me at krupapanchal2527@gmail.com, or message me on [LinkedIn](https://www.linkedin.com/in/krupa-panchal-80022514b).

-   I also happen to be on [Twitter](https://twitter.com/krupa__panchal), Stackoverflow and Reddit (but I am noob over there).
+   I also happen to be on Twitter, Stackoverflow and Reddit (but I am noob over there).

 CodePen: https://codepen.io/krupapanchal2527

 CodeSandbox: https://codesandbox.io/u/KrupaPanchal2527

-🔭: Currently I am working on a small **Expense Tracker** project.
-(Interesting fact is it won't include a database or backend).
-Main motive behind not keeping a database and a server is - Basically in these days where technology is involved from our day start to day end, some people don't like to put their data out there, let it be anything.
-We all want privacy at some point. so this Expense Tracker data will only stay with you.
-It won't live somewhere in an unknown location, and data getting used elsewhere without you knowing it.
-And come on, who will want their Expense to be public.

 <!--
 **KrupaPanchal2527/KrupaPanchal2527** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.